code-with-divyanshu/React_Projects/README.md

 ### Project-9 Scroll Indicator (Indicate how much i scroll in particular space)

 Make Scroll Indicator project to Indicate how much i scroll in particular space, using react hook useState().

+### Project-10 Custom Tabs

+Make a Custom Tabs Project using react hook useState() and make sum functionality on it.
+Tab a tabs and show dynamical content for particular tab.